waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_0.md

 For instructions on how to install your database (and learn some basic interactions via SQL) please [visit the PostgreSQL pill&nbsp;:pill:](../pills/postgres.md).

 ###Talking to the database
 To talk to the database, we'll need the DataMapper gem.
-Follow this [DataMapper pill &nbsp;:pill:](../pills/datamapper.md) and spend some time [playing with Postgres & DataMapper&nbsp;:pill:](https://github.com/makersacademy/course/blob/master/pills/playing_with_postgres_and_datamapper.md).
+Follow this [DataMapper pill&nbsp;:pill:](../pills/datamapper.md) and spend some time [playing with Postgres & DataMapper&nbsp;:pill:](https://github.com/makersacademy/course/blob/master/pills/playing_with_postgres_and_datamapper.md).

 Let's create our first model.
 Since our bookmark manager is going to manage collections of links, it'll certainly need a table to store them.
 So, create a model in `/app/models/link.rb`.